Retirement: How do people know that they are truly ready for this big life change?

 These 10 steps can help you stay solvent and perhaps prosperous in retirement.
 Take note of step No. 1: Spend less than you bring in.
 Like the laws of physics, this rule is inescapable.

 7. Your road map has gaps

 Have you neglected to factor into your planning a realistic idea of how to fund the inevitable “surprises” that pop up?
 For example, you’ll need an ample financial buffer to replace your car, re-roof the house or keep up with escalating property taxes in retirement.

 Retirees are sometimes surprised that, even with Medicare, they’re required to pay substantial out-of-pocket bills for prescriptions and medical, dental and vision care.
-Inflation’s another surprise: It’s low right now, but it’s not zero.
+Inflation’s another surprise: It’s soaring right now, and no one knows how long that will continue.
 This, too, will take a bite from a fixed income.

 8. You’re carrying debts into retirement